-For collaboration agreements on product candidates that are (i) in clinical development, (ii) where the upfront payment reflects a payment for past investments the Company has made in the development of the product candidate, access to the product candidate, the associated intellectual property and our knowledge, and, (iii) where there is no further performance commitment, pursuant to guidelines on revenue recognition as contained in IAS 18, the Company recognizes the fair value of the upfront payment at the time of entering into the collaboration agreements.
-For collaboration agreements (i) in clinical development but where conditions (ii) and (iii) are not met, the Company recognizes revenue from upfront payments under our collaboration agreements prorata over the term of the estimated period of performance under each agreement.
+For collaboration agreements on product candidates (i) that are in clinical development, (ii) where the upfront fee reflects a payment for past investments the Company has made in the development of the product candidate, access to the product candidate, the associated intellectual property and our knowledge, and, (iii) where there is no further performance commitment, the Company recognizes the fair value of the upfront payment at the time of entering into the collaboration agreement.
+For collaboration agreements (i) in clinical development but where conditions (ii) and (iii) are not met, the Company recognizes revenue from upfront fees under our collaboration agreements pro-rata over the term of the estimated period of performance under each agreement.

-For collaboration agreements, in addition to receiving upfront payments, the Company is also entitled to milestone and other contingent payments upon achieving pre-defined objectives.
+For collaboration agreements, in addition to receiving upfront fees, the Company is also entitled to milestone and other contingent payments upon achieving pre-defined objectives.